 If you have any questions, please contact the Ministry by telephone or send an email to email@example.com.

-On 13 September 2022, the European Climate, Infrastructure and Environment Executive Agency (CINEA) published the second call for transport grant applications under CEF2.
+On 26 September 2023, the European Climate, Infrastructure and Environment Executive Agency (CINEA) published the third call for transport grant applications under CEF2.

 Applicants with projects in Germany can submit an application under the “General Envelope” until 17:00 hrs on 30 January 2024 (Brussels time).
 On 10 October 2023, CINEA will, together with the European Commission, stage a virtual information day on this third call under CEF2.

-To be able to issue the „Letter of Support“ for your project, we need access to your application in the Funding & Tenders Portal by 15 December 2022, if possible.
-Further information can be found under “Certification of the request by the Ministry”.
+To be able to issue the “Letter of Support” for your project, we need access to your application in the Funding & Tenders Portal by 15 December 2023, if possible.
+Further information can be found under “Certification of the application by the Ministry”.

 Alternative Fuels Infrastructure Facility (AFIF)

 From the first call in 2021 onwards, there have been rolling calls every 4 to 5 months (which will continue until the end of 2023) to submit applications for the AFIF.
 The cut-off dates for the respective calls can be found here.